Wet Wet Wet in summertime

 The inflatable church and silent disco will be returning by popular demand and there will also be themed bars, fancy dress, fireworks, a funfair and a children’s zone.

 Ticket prices have been held from last year.
-A weekend ticket costsffrom £99 for early-bird adults, while day tickets cost from £59.
+A weekend ticket costs from £99 for early-bird adults, while day tickets cost from £59.
 Camping and VIP options are also available.

 For more information, visit south.rewindfestival.com